The Sugar Wars: How Food Impacts ADHD Symptoms

 How Does Sugar Impact ADHD?

-While some studies have found no correlation between refined sugar and increased hyperactivity in children with ADHD, other studies on nutrition suggest that some kids with ADHD are “turned on” by copious amounts of sweet stuff.
+While some studies have found no correlation between refined sugar and increased hyperactivity in children with attention deficit hyperactivity disorder (ADHD or ADD), other studies on nutrition suggest that some kids with ADHD are “turned on” by copious amounts of sweet stuff.

 A study1 conducted by the University of South Carolina concluded that the more sugar hyperactive children consumed, the more destructive and restless they became.
 A study2 conducted at Yale University indicates that high-sugar diets may increase inattention in some kids with ADHD.